pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 * Privatised courts do arbitration only in such rare cases when PDAs could not reach an agreement with each other, because involving third party is more expensive than addressing the problem in place.
 PDAs are forced by market to comply with their judgement, otherwise they’ll lose customers and market share as these which don’t adhere to standards.
 * There will be no modern prisons, because they’re tremendously inefficient.
 Prisons today just maintain convicts with taxpayers money.
 In a free society, private companies will be forcing aggressors to pay fines for damage done to private property or individuals.
 Private companies won’t be interested in paying for convicts, so they’ll be forced to pay for themselves.
 This does not mean they’ll be contained in boxes, as there are much more efficient ways to earn money to pay penalties.
 * Because of voluntary nature of private firms, different people will be able to choose different law codes.
 For example, muslims will be able to use Sharia Law defence agencies.
 Of course, it will be applying if only other person uses islamic defence agency too.
 Otherwise, a common market law code will be applied, just like today with international crimes.
-* There will be no gun control laws.
+* There will be no laws, prohibiting gun ownership.
 Private defence agencies are not interested in disarming their clients because in that case a possibility that client will be subjected to aggression rises.
 And the firm is forced to pay insurance for these cases.

 ### Advantages
 * Quality of security providers and courts will rise.
 They won’t have territorial monopolies as before and will be forced to comply at least with industrial standard.
 When some corporation won’t be able to protect its clients, it will lose them and money.